-The default rule in this class is that you must do all assignments, including pass/fail and workbook assignments, on your own, without sharing your work with anyone other than me, my AAA teaching assistant(s), or my secretarial assistant, Cynthia Heisner, and without using any other person's work product.
+You must do all assignments, including pass/fail and workbook assignments, on your own, without sharing your work with anyone other than me, my AAA teaching assistant(s), or my administrative assistant, and without using any other person's work product.
 This rule prohibits sharing research or research suggestions, issue spotting, outlines, or drafts, etc., and proofreading by anyone not permitted by the professor.
 Do not leave your research, outlines, or drafts, etc., where others may use them without permission.
 This rule also applies to using someone else's materials from past classes, including materials from the Workbook.
 Violation of this policy may result in a failing grade and referral for proceeding under the School of Law Honor Code.